Symmetry sectors and fusion trees

 source

-These can be composed to manipulate fusion-splitting tree pairs, for which the following methods are defined:
+These can be composed to implement elementary manipulations of fusion-splitting tree pairs, according to the following methods

 TensorKit.repartitionFunction